RDIL/cakebot.club/_posts/2019-06-08-define_command_and_improvements.md

 ## Welcoming a New Sponsor!

 We would like to thank [CloudRepo](https://cloudrepo.io) for sponsoring us.
-Thanks to them, we no longer have to deal with managing packages on PyPI, making our codebase more healthy overall.
+Thanks to them, we no longer have to deal with managing dependencies on PyPI, making our codebase more healthy and easier to manage overall.

 ## Conclusion